makyo/writing/anthologies/arcana/index.md

 -----

 [^anonymized]:  Editor(s) will read the submissions in bulk, not attached to an email or anything; personal preference is that I not know who's submission is whose.
 Again, this is personal preference only, no reflection on Thurston Howl Publications, and not the publisher's policy.
+Doesn't apply to invite cards, since we'll know who you are, anyhow!